Outer Continental Shelf

 Since 2004, the Council on Virginia's Future has assessed the success/failure of different state-supported initiatives and programs with its "Virginia Report" scorecard, and with other reports posted on the Virginia Performs website.
 Accounting for the impact of government actions and future trends is presented in a statewide How Is Virginia Doing? assessment, and also in regional perspectives.
 The boundaries of the regions used by the Council on Virginia's Future do not match the boundaries used by the Weldon Cooper Center at the University of Virginia; even the best analysts and demographers differ in their definitions of Virginia's regions.

 Even Virginia's political boundaries have been subject to change.
 The colonial claims to the Forks of the Ohio (Pittsburgh area) were dropped in the 1760's.
-The Commonwealth of Virginia claims to the Northwest Territory (Ohio, Indiana, Illinois...) were relinquished in the 1780's.
-Kentucky became a separate state in the 1790's, and in the 1860's the western 33 counties of Virginia split off to become West Virginia.
+Virginia's claims to the Northwest Territory (Ohio, Indiana, Illinois...) were relinquished in the 1780's.
+Kentucky became a separate state in the 1790's, and in the 1863 the western 33 counties of Virginia split off to become West Virginia.

-George Washington considered the possibility that the United States would collapse, and split between the northern and southern states?
-(If that had occurred, Washington planned to join the northern region.)
-Proposals for creating a separate State of Northern Virginia are not taken seriously today... but maybe tomorrow, sectionalism will spur another secession movement?2
+George Washington considered the possibility that the United States would collapse, and split between the northern and southern states.
+If that had occurred, Washington planned to join the northern region.2

 loblolly pine regeneration on sandy soil of Coastal Plain